 Registration (enrollment) is done online and begins each April for the following summer and fall semesters, and each November for the following spring semester.

 Are you eligible to enroll?

 People eligible to enroll in classes at WSU include:

-If you were previously enrolled at WSU more than two years ago, reactivate your record.
+If you were previously enrolled at WSU more than two years ago or have just graduated with your bachelor's degree, reactivate your record.

 If you have not been admitted to WSU, click here for more information on admission.

 If you are an international student in F-1 status, you will need to complete the check-in process before enrolling.